gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 You can run Bare Metal applications or applications built on Real-Time frameworks such as FreeRTOS and Azure RTOS on the Azure Sphere Real-Time cores.

-The primary reason you would run an application on a Real-Time core is when you need precise or highly deterministic timing.
+The main reason you would run an application on a Real-Time core is when you need precise or highly deterministic timing.
 For example, you have a sensor driver that requires precise timing.

 For security, applications running on Real-Time cores do not have direct internet access.
 They communicate with the internet via a High-Level application.

  In this lab, you will also learn about **Inter-Core** messaging.